rBurgett/react-babel-webkit-starter/README.md

 ## Styling in [LESS](http://lesscss.org/)
 [Bootstrap](http://bootstrapdocs.com/v3.3.5/docs/) is included for your base styles.
 All stylesheets are in LESS.
 Add your own imports or styles in `./less/main.less`.
 Comment-out any usused bootstrap imports in `./less/bootstrap/bootstrap.less`.
 LESS to CSS compiling is handled by Grunt.
 (I have intentionally not included Bootstrap's JavaScript file because it forces a dependency on jQuery)

+## Drop public assets into `public` folder
+Everything in the `public` folder is copied directly into the `dist` folder during the build process.
+Any fonts, images, etc. should be placed here.